 Exemption: Completion of RI Form 71.3, Nonresident Election of Gain and Certificate of Withholding Due, and checking the box noting the sale will not be subject to tax because the seller is performing a 1031 exchange.

 Requirement: 7% for individuals and 5% for corporations.
 Buyers are required to file Form I-290 and estimate the seller’s gain based on the Seller’s Affidavit.
-The withhold amount is calculated by multiplying the appropriate percentage by the estimated gain (when Affidavit is received) or multiplying the percentage by the sales prices (when no Affidavit is received).
+The withholding amount is calculated by multiplying the appropriate percentage by the estimated gain (when the Affidavit is received) or multiplying the percentage by the sales prices (when no Affidavit is received).

 Exemption: Completion of Form I-295 (Affidavit Nonresident Seller Withholding).